-Author of Creative Non-fiction and Writer of Fiction
+Author of Creative Nonfiction and Women's Fiction

 Florida Writers Association (FWA) Member